solidiquis/docker_rust_build/README.md

+# Docker Rust Build

+Combination of dummy libs/bins that depend on arrow/data-fusion/tokio to test docker build speeds.

 ## No Chef

-Combination of dummy libs/bins that depend on arrow/data-fusion/tokio.

 ```
 ┌─ faster_build